G-7 Set to Back Plan to Introduce Cap on Russian Oil Price

 G-7 leaders announced at a June summit in Elmau, Germany, that they would examine the price cap plan.
 But German Chancellor Olaf Scholz insists that the price cap can only work properly if it’s introduced globally and supported by more than just the G-7 countries.
 The backing of big buyers of Russian oil, such as India and Turkey, is seen as particularly crucial.

+“The price cap fundamentally lacks impact unless the G-7 can persuade the other main buyers (i.e. China, India, Turkey, etc) to sign up,” Christopher Haines, a global crude analyst at consultant Energy Aspects, said in an emailed response to questions.
+“They are all reluctant despite the offer of exemptions from Western financial and shipping insurance sanctions.
+Meanwhile Russia will be determined to undermine the policy for both political and economic reasons.”

-US officials have argued that the price cap could work even if many buyers don’t officially join the coalition, since they could still use the system for leverage in contract negotiations with Moscow.
+US officials have argued that the price cap could work even if many buyers don’t officially join the coalition, since they could still use the system for leverage in contract negotiations with Moscow to negotiate lower prices.

 Another key factor will be at what level the price cap is set.
 U.S. officials have suggested they intend to fix it slightly above Russia’s marginal cost of production, according to a person familiar with the matter, although the final level would depend in part on the global oil price when it comes into effect.